ADHD Dose Calculator

 How Medication Dosage Is Calculated

-Medication dosage represents the precise amount of a drug required to manage ADHD symptoms effectively while minimizing risks.
+Medication dosage represents the calculated amount of a drug required to manage ADHD symptoms effectively while minimizing risks.
 The calculation relies on a standard weight-based formula to determine the initial therapeutic amount.

 Starting Dose = Weight (kg) × Dose Factor (mg/kg/day)